enrike/ehu-abstractions/readme.txt

 Pass a message [quality 1( or [quality 0( to ehu/win to change redeing quality of images and video.
 Default is quality 1 Pass a message [mode 1( or [mode 0( to ehu/win if you experince problems with video not being renderd (white square with no video), some graphic card require mode 0.
 Default is mode 1.

 - Video file formats (thanks PD mailing list!) :
 Mac : Quicktime mov format with mjpeg (motion jpeg) works quite well and doesn't have too much cpu overhead.
 Windows : avi format with dv codec might be running well (so you don't need to install quicktime).
 GNU/Linux : just try. it depends on the libraries installed in your machine.

 - Video effects/filters :
-Gem provides many object to perform operations on video such as pix_contrast, pix_reduce and so on.
+Gem provides many object to perform operations on the video signal output by ehu/gem/video or ehu/gem/cam such as pix_contrast, pix_reduce and so on.
 Check examples provided.

 - Abstractions GUI :
 Some EHU abstractions include embeded GUI elements to control them.
 If you dont want to see the GUI, just right click them, select properties > untick "graph on parent" option, then save the file.
 Next time you open them they wont expose their GUI.
 Tick "graph on parent" again to revert to GUI mode.
 Additionally you can broadcast using object "send" a 1/0 message named EHU_gop.
-This  will be received by all EHU objects.
+This  will be received by all active EHU objects.
 Since this changes the properties of the objects in the library use it at your own risk.
 However this should reduce CPU load, so you might want to use this if you are using it for situations where the abstractions GUI wont be used (such as an installation or a CPU hungry patch)

 - List of global EHU messages sent :
 "EHU_quality" 1/0 affects the antialias of the images